SSL Secure Routes (SSL Server Certificates)

 Writing web applications, you will probably require SSL (i.e. HTTPS) to encrypt traffic between the user’s browser and your app’s server.

-App Cloud offers a fully automated way to do that.
+CF offers a fully automated way to do that.
 Our web console allows you to create, install, uninstall and revoke SSL certificates for your apps with just a few clicks and without ever leaving your browser.
-The renewal of certificates is handled automatically by App Cloud.
+The renewal of certificates is handled automatically by CF.

 - As a first step you need to create a domain in Cloud Foundry.
 You can do that from the org’s page in the web console.
 There you can open the domains sidebar with the button in the top right corner.